🔒 Designing for Security and Compliance - PCDBE Practice Questions

 • Security scenarios for PCDBE are frequently mapped to Domain 5 (~11%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Security interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Security interacts with IAM, networking, data, or operations patterns rather than appearing as an isolated question.

 High-Value Security Concepts